jlmwebhosting/Fizz/README.md

 	$validation = Validator::make($post, $rules);
 	Fizz\Form::set_validator($validation);

 What this does is make the $validator object available to Fizz, and allows us to do some error checking.
+If any errors are found for a given form element, it will attach a "form-error" class to that field.
+This is the default however, and can be changed by (anywhere in your app), setting:

+	Fizz\Form::set_error_class($error_class);

 Optional
 --------